Mikaela/mikaela.github.io/n/essentialsoftware.md

   install...
 - pavucontrol is the volume manager and needs no introduction especially if one looks at it
+- kwrite is the KDE text editor
+- Okular is the KDE document viewer
 - qBittorrent just is the best way to download Linux images since the Fedora Media Writer doesn't use P2P and may be a burden for servers, while it does have the capacity to write any image and also restore the USB stick